-1:1 School Led Tutoring with MyTutor - online tutoring for 10 hours, delivered in college across the year, offered to each year group.
-Y11 PP students made an average of 0.4 of a grade improvement compared to their starting point.
-In English Literature PP students attained 0.8 of a grade better in their trial exam compared with their end of Y10 data.
-In maths PP students attained 0.8 of a grade better in their exam compared with their Y11 trial grade.
+- 1:1 School Led Tutoring with MyTutor online tutoring for 10 hours, delivered in college to year 11 in the autumn term.
+Y11 PP students made an average of 1.0 of a grade improvement compared to their starting point. - 3:1 School led Tutoring with MyTutor online tutoring for 15 hours, delivered in college to year 11 in the spring term, all in mathematics.
+Y11 PP students made an average of 0.93 of a grade improvement compared to their trial exam result.

+Maths Academic Mentor - average improvement for PP students who worked in flexible groups with the Mentor was 0.8 of a grade compared to their trial exam result.